Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 Parton-level object definitions allow for direct comparisons to fixed-order theoretical calculations and extractions of SM parameters.
 The kinematic properties of the top quarks and the \ttbar system are defined with respect to the on-shell top quark and antiquark before decay, as given by the MC generator.
 The used definitions vary for \Run2 with respect to \Run1 analyses.
 For \Run1 analyses, top quarks were typically defined at the matrix-element level before radiation was added by the parton-shower algorithms.
-For measurements described in this review, the parton definition takes QED and QCD emissions as described by the parton shower generator and the intrinsic transverse momentum of the initial-state partons into account.
+For measurements described in this review, the partonic top quark is defined as its last produced instance by the parton shower code, \ie, after ISR emissions and correcting for the intrinsic transverse momentum of the initial-state partons.
 As a consequence, the description depends on the generator used and is model-dependent.
+For \PYTHIAEight, the top quark parton level corresponds to the status code 62.
 Measurements are usually performed in the visible phase space (within acceptance) and are extrapolated to the full (not measured) phase space using the MC simulation.
 In this procedure, the results are corrected for detector and hadronisation effects.
 Unless further specified, all presented parton-level results use the given \Run2 definition.